sphinxteam/mlcourse_2019/index.md

 For deep-learning, we shall use keras (version >= 2.2.4) and tensorflow (version >= 1.13.1) .
 All the exercices will be given as <a href="https://jupyter.org/install">jupyter notebooks</a>, so jupyter should be installed as well.
 We will also use pytorch later in the course.

-For the Lecture 4, you will need JupyterLab and some additional packages, see the [installation instructions](https://github.com/sphinxteam/mlcourse_2019/tree/master/lec4/README.md).
+**Nota Bene** For the Lecture 4, you will need JupyterLab and some additional packages, see the [installation instructions](https://github.com/sphinxteam/mlcourse_2019/tree/master/lec4/README.md).

 ### Lectures topic